 Basil’s interest in music and the piano started at junior school.
 His quest to become a jazz musician started in earnest when he undertook classical piano lessons from a local teacher for a few years.
 He then went on to have private lessons with jazz pianist/composer Tim Richards from 1986 – 89.
 He rounded of his training at Goldsmiths College London in 1991.

-Basil has been leading his bands (trio, quartet and quintet) since 1995 and has performed in such venues as Ronnie Scott’s, Royal Festival Hall, Queen Elizabeth and National Theatre Foyers, the Swanage and Ealing Jazz Festivals, The Vortex Jazz Club, The Crypt, The Hideaway, Boxford Fleece, Watermills Jazz, The Bonington Theatre and The Verdict Jazz Club.
-He plays in various R&B and Gospel bands in the UK and abroad.
+Basil has been leading his bands (trio, quartet and quintet) since 1995 and has performed in such venues as Ronnie Scott’s, Pizza Express (Soho), Royal Festival Hall, Queen Elizabeth and National Theatre Foyers, the Swanage and Ealing Jazz Festivals, The Vortex Jazz Club, The Crypt, The Hideaway, Boxford Fleece, Watermills Jazz, The Bonington Theatre and The Verdict Jazz Club.
+He has played in various R&B and Gospel bands in the UK and abroad.
 Basil is also adept at playing solo piano/piano duos (The American Songbook) where he has performed at The Savoy, The Rochester and Claridges hotels.

 In the Autumn of 2015 Basil completed a successful UK tour with his brilliant band (Tony Kofi or Ed Jones – Saxophone, Quentin Collins or Steve Fishwick – Trumpet, Larry Bartley- Double bass and Winston Clifford or Rod Youngs – Drums) in a tribute to one of the most influential composers and pianists in jazz, the late, great Horace Silver, who passed a year earlier.

 A new album A Point of Reference was released in November 2021, again backed by Proper Records.
-A series of dates have been booked in 2022 to celebrate the new release.
+A series of dates have been booked for 2022 and 2023 to celebrate the new release.
 Tracks from the album have been featured on Jazz FM.